Noah Star Navigation 2025: Event

 The event started with the six-man tag team confrontation between Kaito Kiyomiya, Mohammed Yone and Harutoki, and Naomichi Marufuji, Kenoh and Jack Morris, solded with the victory of the latter team.

 Next up, Dragon Bane and Alpha Wolf picked up a victory over the teams of Manabu Soya and Saxon Huxley, and Ulka Sasaki and Tetsuya Endo in three-way tag team competition.
 After the bout concluded, Alpha Wolf challenged Bane to a GHC National Championship match which was scheduled to take place at the New Year 2026 event.
 The third bout saw Kai Fujimura defeat Junta Miyawaki in the first rounds of the 2025 Jr. Grand Prix tournament.
 Next up, Shuji Kondo defeated Black Menso-re, Ninja Mack defeated Alejandro and Hiromu Takahashi defeated Daiki Odashima in the same stage of the competition.

 In the semi main event, WWE NXT's Hank Walker and Tank Ledger defeated Masa Kitamiya and Takashi Sugiura to win the GHC Tag Team Championship, ending the latter team's reign at 89 days and no defenses.
 After the bout concluded, Naomichi Marufuji and Kenoh stepped up as the new challengers, not sooner than Kitamiya and Sugiura expressing their disapproval.
 The situation rendered a number one contendership match between Kenoh and Marufuji and Kitamiya and Sugiura on further notice as demanded by champions Walker and Ledger.

 In the main event, Yoshiki Inamura defeated Kenta to win the GHC Heavyweight Championship, ending the latter's reign at 111 days and two defenses.
-After the bout conluded, Inamura nominated Kaito Kiyomiya as the next title challenger.
+After the bout concluded, Inamura nominated Kaito Kiyomiya as the next title challenger.
 The bout for the title was scheduled for the Noah Cross Over event from November 21, 2025.